00sapo/python-dust/README.md

 1. `pdm` to `pip`: `echo pip > .dust-mode; ./install.sh`
 2. `pip` to `pdm`: `echo pdm > .dust-mode; ./install.sh`

+When switching mode, if `pdm` files do not exist, a new project is initialized and the `requirements.txt` file will be imported in the `pyproject.toml` file.
+Actually, you can do everything from `pdm` mode with `./dust run pip install` (see examples above).
+In this case, `install.sh` will install the `requirements.txt` without importing the modules in the `pyproject.toml` file.

 Of course, when using `pip`, you can redistribute your code exactly in the same way as in `pdm` mode, with the only exception that to make your code easily usable by other programmers via `pip install git+https://<your repo>` you should also create a `setup.py` file.
 With `pdm` mode, instead, you can just fill the `name` and `description` fields of the `pyproject.toml` file.

 In future, if `pip` will use `pyproject.toml` file by default and will use a continuously updated lock file, it should become the default.

 ### pyenv management and shells